Review- Legrand-Latour

 Normally, I don't go around teaching people geography.
 But to understand Legrand-Latour champagne, you have to understand their exact location in the Champagne region.
 So bear with me as I tell you a little bit about it.

-In the eastern part of of Champagne, you'll find the Vallée de la Marne.
+In the western part of Champagne, you'll find the Vallée de la Marne.
 This sub-region is divided by river the Marne, resulting in a right bank (the north side) and a left bank (the south side).
 The right bank can be summarised with the words sand, fierce Pinot Meunier and most of all: marl.
 Marl is rock or soil, consisting of clay and lime and it originates in shallow seawater, mainly in warm tropical climates.
 This makes sense, as a large part of the Champagne region was once covered by a tropical ocean filled with mysterious sea creatures that have now turned into sea fossils.
 Anyway, right there, on the north side of the river the Marne with all the marl, you'll find the small town of Fleury-la-Rivière, and the domaine of Legrand-Latour.

 The story of Legrand-Latour champagne

 Ok, you've made it through the geography lesson.
-Now let's move on the story of the domaine.
+Now let's move on to the story of the domaine.
 Patrice Legrand, husband to Anne Latour and father of rising star Thibault, is a third generation champagne grower and used to be part of a cooperation.
 This means that several growers team up and make champagne together by mixing all of their grapes.

 Up until 2017, it wasn't the champagne that threw high eyes; it was Patrice's passion for geology.
 He loved collecting fossil shells and spent a lot of time digging in and around his vineyards.
 He knew a lot about growing grapes and vineyards, but he also wanted to really understand the legacy beneath the surface.
 The hobby turned into a (healthy) obsession and as years went by, Patrice Legrand turned himself into a semi-professional palaeontologist.
 The more fossils he found, the more he discovered about the history of the domaine and the ocean that once covered his land.
 Wanting to share his enthusiasm with the world, he turned all the dug tunnels into a museum called La Cave aux Coquillages.
 Here, you can now walk around as if you're walking at the bottom of the ocean.